Print Wall Scribbles Reading Comprehension with First Grade Work

 By Colleen Messina

-Have you ever scribbled on a wall with crayons?
+1 Have you ever scribbled on a wall with crayons?
 Most children try it between the ages of two and five.
-Their masterpieces might have made their mommies cry.
+Their masterpieces might make their mothers cry.
 Some adults still draw on walls.
 Their scribbles are called graffiti.

-Graffiti is usually on walls.
-It is on buildings.
+2 Graffiti is usually on buildings.
 It is in public places.
 Most people think that graffiti is a crime.
 This is because it is done without permission.
 Other people think that graffiti is pretty.
 They think it is art.

 For the complete story with questions: click here for printable